pauloancheta/pauloancheta.github.io/_posts/2018-09-20-shitty-code.md

 for the reader.

 {% highlight ruby %}
-# create a payment when user enough
+# create a payment when user has
-# money to pay for the item
+# enough money to pay for the item
 if wallet.has_money? && wallet.money > item.price
   wallet.charge!(item.price)
 end